gabiteodoru/liveaudio/README.md

 ## Acknowledgments

 This package builds upon concepts and algorithms from the [librosa](https://librosa.org/) library, providing real-time compatible implementations.
 Special thanks to the librosa team for their excellent work in audio signal processing.
-This README was written by Claude.AI .
+A lot of documentation and some code witten by Claude.AI (sadly we can't vibecode vocoders yet).